Learningchipmunk/Hacking-The-Paris-Metro/README.md

 ## Git lfs installation

-We use Git Large File Storage (lfs) to version large files, in order to read the datas in the `.csv` files you must install it:
+We use Git Large File Storage (lfs) to version large files.
+In consequence, in order to read the datas in the `.csv` files you must install it:

 ```bash
 git lfs install